This essay is about one of the most unappreciated, unexplored and underestimated characteristics of modern times.

 Polarisation in the age of retweets and likes

-During their 80 or so years here on earth, an average human spends roughly and That’s an average of 20 years (!) spent looking at a screen – years that play a crucial role in shaping our worldview.
+During their 80 or so years here on earth, an average human spends roughly 12 years watching television and 8 years on social media.
+That’s an average of 20 years (!) spent looking at a screen – years that play a crucial role in shaping our worldview.

 That worldview probably goes something like this.